 To the left of the OLED panel is its hardware-based display driver.
-This screen plugs directly into the motherboard and is secured in the MacBook Pro chassis using a heavy adhesive.
+This screen plugs directly into the motherboard, secured in the MacBook Pro chassis using a heavy adhesive.

 The Touch ID sensor is not integrated into the Touch Bar itself.
 Instead, it's a separate hardware component that resides on the power button located immediately to the right of the OLED screen.
 A separate sapphire crystal cover protects the Touch ID sensor while the OLED screen's Control Strip section displays Touch ID prompts, giving the appearance of one continuous strip.

-Apple's T1 or T2 Security Chip control the Touch ID sensor and OLED strip, varying depending on the model, which runs independently from the MacBook's processor.
-The Apple T1 Chip made its debut alongside the OLED strip and Touch ID sensor for Macs and runs bridgeOS 1.0.
+Apple's T1 or T2 Security Chip controls the Touch ID sensor and OLED strip, varying depending on the model.
+It runs independently from the MacBook's processor.
+The Apple T1 Chip debuted alongside the OLED strip and Touch ID sensor for Macs and runs bridgeOS 1.0.
 The T2 Security Chip first appeared in the iMac Pro in 2017 and runs bridgeOS 2.0.

 Second generation (2019 - present)

-The newer, second version resides in Apple's 5th-generation MacBook Pros with the Magic Keyboard.
+The newer, second version resides in Apple's fifth-generation MacBook Pros with the Magic Keyboard.
 These are: